wordofwarning/wordofwarning.org/current/2018-worksahead/geraghty/index.md

 Age advisory: 14+ (parental/guardian discretion).
 Duration: the double bill will last up to 2½ hours, including an interval (running order tbc).
 Both works largely spoken English; Emma's work also includes live music.
 For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
-*Fat Girl Singing* is an anthem of self-acceptance.
-Emma Geraghty shares stories of her journey towards positivity and unapologetic defiance.
-It's a girl, a guitar, and a message of hope – a live EP exploding the myths of the ‘body beautiful’ and a call to arms for those who simply don’t fit the model.
+Emma shares stories of her journey towards positivity and unapologetic defiance in a live EP that explodes the myths of the 'body beautiful'.

 #### Who is she?
 Emma is…